rat-language/rat/README.md

   i += 1;             # augmented assignment statement
 }
 ```
+**(2.2) VALUES & TYPES:**
+All values in Bella are instances of a type.
+The language has the following types:

+- the type $number$ of IEEE-754 binary64 values.
+the types function<
+>, where
+, representing functions from
+ numeric inputs to a single numeric output.
+Numbers are first-class values, meaning they can be stored in variables, passed to functions, and returned from functions.
+Functions cannot be: the only thing one can do with a function is call it.

+Numbers are written as in JavaScript:

 ## Features
 As a statically typed language, we aim to take Python to the next level.
 By enforcing set types for variables and functions, we offer a better overall performance than Pythonic languages.
 Further, adapting whitespace with simple, yet elegant bracketing, we leave no room for confusion when designing loops, functions, and statements.